-I.Time Records
+I. Time Records

 Time records must be accurately kept reflecting all regular hours and overtime hours worked and meal periods taken by non-exempt employees.
-Time records must be signed by employees, verifying and attesting to the truth of the information contained therein.
+Time records must be submitted through Trinet, verifying and attesting to the truth of the information contained therein.
 All absences, tardies and overtime must be accurately reflected on the time record.
+Time sheets must be submitted timely and accurately, failure to do so may result in pay reported late or incorrect to be deferred until the following pay period.
 Exempt employees must report only full day absences from work and pay deductions will only be as provided by law.